We think this movie stands out for:

 Is it any good?

-The subject matter is so compelling, the people involved so engaging, and the outcomes so positive, that G-Dog cannot help but be a memorable, motivating experience for its viewers.
+The subject matter is so compelling, the people involved so engaging, and the outcomes so positive, that this documentary can't help but be a memorable, motivating experience for its viewers.
 Freida Lee Mock, the Academy Award winning documentarian who made Maya Lin: A Strong Clear Vision, has a way of finding the soul of her subjects and bringing their humanity to the screen.
 In this case she has taken marginal, often despised, urban kids and given them and their rehabilitation star status.

 Father Gregory Boyle deserves the acclaim and respect he receives from Mock.
-The simple facts that Homeboy Industries exists, and that this documentary will extend its reach, are miraculous accomplishments.
+The simple facts that Homeboy Industries exists, and that G-Dog will extend its reach, are miraculous accomplishments.

 Families can talk about the purpose of documentaries.
-Did this movie change your notion of what "gang bangers" are like?
+Did G-Dog change your notion of what "gang bangers" are like?
 Do you have a better understanding of the circumstances in which gangs grow and flourish?
 What is your takeaway from this film?

 Did this movie inspire or motivate you?
 Are there any opportunities in your community that might appeal to your sense of service to others?
 How would you find such an opportunity that is age-appropriate for you?